bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 ### Job execution

 The selected compute node receives the job and starts its execution inside a container.
 The container can use different executors to work with the data and perform the necessary actions.
 A job can use the docker executor, WASM executor or a library storage volumes.
-Use [Docker Engine Specification] to view the parameters to configure the Docker Engine.
-If you want tasks to be executed in a WebAssembly environment, pay attention to [WebAssembly Engine Specification].
+Use [Docker Engine Specification](../setting-up/other-specifications/engines/docker.md) to view the parameters to configure the Docker Engine.
+If you want tasks to be executed in a WebAssembly environment, pay attention to [WebAssembly Engine Specification](../setting-up/other-specifications/engines/wasm.md).

 ### Results publishing

 When the Compute node completes the job, it publishes the results to **S3's remote storage**, **IPFS**.

 Bacalhau's seamless integration with IPFS ensures that users have a decentralized option for publishing their task results, enhancing accessibility and resilience while reducing dependence on a single point of failure.
-View [IPFS Publisher Specification] to get the detailed information.
+View [IPFS Publisher Specification](../setting-up/other-specifications/publishers/ipfs.md) to get the detailed information.

 Bacalhau's S3 Publisher provides users with a secure and efficient method to publish task results to any S3-compatible storage service.
 This publisher supports not just AWS S3, but other S3-compatible services offered by cloud providers like Google Cloud Storage and Azure Blob Storage, as well as open-source options like MinIO.
-View [S3Publisher Specification] to get the detailed information.
+View [S3Publisher Specification](../setting-up/other-specifications/publishers/s3.md) to get the detailed information.

 ## Chapter 3 - Returning Information